Here are some examples that use Calc-50 programming and graphics.

-Analyse the rate of convergence of an infinite sum.
+Analyze the rate of convergence of an infinite sum.

 Evaluate an infinite nested sequence of radicals.

-Use the sum key as a loop control and the select key as an if statement
+Use the sum key as a loop control and the select key as an if statement.

 Evaluate an infinite sum with only prime terms.